Loved Me Back to Life: Background

-In June 2012, Dion's official website announced that during April and May, the singer began recording songs for her next English and French albums which were to be released in the fall of 2012.
-The English album was to feature studio versions of previously unreleased songs from Dion's Las Vegas show, Celine, as well as several brand new tracks.
-In August 2012, celinedion.com confirmed that a cover of Journey's "Open Arms", which opens Dion's Las Vegas show, will be included on the upcoming English-language album.
-In September 2012, it was also revealed that "Ne me quitte pas" will appear on the English album.
-Eventually, "Ne me quitte pas" was released on the deluxe edition of Sans attendre and "Open Arms" was included on the Japanese edition of the English album only.
-Le Journal de Montréal stated that the English album will also contain some songs written by Eg White, who worked with Adele on 19 and 21, some tracks produced by Babyface and a duet with Stevie Wonder on "Overjoyed" which Dion performs during her Las Vegas show.
-In March 2013, Ne-Yo confirmed information which first appeared on Dion's official website in September 2012, that both singers recorded a duet.
-Ne-Yo said that it was a challenge and it made him question his vocal ability.
-The duo first worked together on 2007's Taking Chances, with Ne-Yo co-writing and co-producing "I Got Nothin' Left".
-Another new track written by Diane Warren, "Unfinished Songs" was included in the British-German film Song for Marion.
-However, when the soundtrack for the movie was released in February 2013, it did not feature Dion's song which was saved for her upcoming album.
-The recording session for "Unfinished Songs" was posted on Dion's website in July 2013.
+In June 2012, Dion's official website announced that during April and May, she had begun recording songs for her next English and French albums, which were planned for release in fall 2012.
+The English album was planned to include studio versions of previously unreleased songs from Dion's Las Vegas show, Celine, as well as several new tracks.
+In August 2012, celinedion.com confirmed that a cover of Journey's "Open Arms", which opens Dion's Las Vegas show, would appear on the upcoming English album.
+In September 2012, it was also revealed that "Ne me quitte pas" would be included on the English album.
+Eventually, "Ne me quitte pas" was released on the deluxe edition of Sans attendre, and "Open Arms" appeared only on the Japanese edition of the English album.

+Le Journal de Montréal reported that the English album would include songs written by Eg White, who had worked with Adele on 19 and 21, tracks produced by Babyface, and a duet with Stevie Wonder on "Overjoyed", which Dion performed during her Las Vegas show.
+In March 2013, Ne-Yo confirmed earlier information from Dion's website that the two had recorded a duet.
+He described the collaboration as challenging and said it made him question his vocal ability.
+The pair had previously worked together on 2007's Taking Chances, with Ne-Yo co-writing and co-producing "I Got Nothin' Left".
+Another new track, "Unfinished Songs", written by Diane Warren, was included in the British-German film Song for Marion.
+When the film's soundtrack was released in February 2013, it did not include Dion's recording, which was held for her upcoming album.
+A recording session for "Unfinished Songs" was posted on Dion's website in July 2013.